Skip to main content

 Three columns of information in Confluence created using the Layouts macro

-Layouts come in a few flavours: you can create 2 or 3 columns, and can choose whether one column is bigger than the rest.
-You can even add other macros inside these sections, such as a search box and the Divider macro to further improve your page structure.
+Layouts come in a few flavours: you can create two or three columns, and adjust the width so one column is larger than the others.
+You can even nest other macros inside these sections, such as a search box or a Divider macro, to further improve your page structure.

 Option 3: Expand macro

-The Expand macro creates collapsible sections in Confluence that users can click on to reveal (or hide) information.
-They’re ideal for saving space and making your pages less overwhelming.
+The Expand macro is a native Confluence element that creates a collapsible section users can click to reveal (or hide) information.
+It's ideal for saving space and making your pages less overwhelming.

-You can create an Expand on your page by typing /expand on your Confluence page, then click the Expand macro in the dropdown.
+You can create an Expand on your page by typing /expand on your Confluence page, then select the Expand macro in the dropdown menu.

 A GIF of a user expanding and collapsing an Advanced Expand section in Confluence